How to Polish Hardwood Floors—Do’s and Don’ts

 Proper preparation is key.
 Having a clean, dry floor is important to get the desired results.
 Plan with the right tools and correct amount of polish for a hassle-free work session.

 - Measure your floor and calculate the square footage of the room to assure you have enough bottles of Polish for one application.
-To find square footage, simply multiply the length by the width of the room.
+To find the square footage, simply multiply the length by the width of the room.
 One bottle of the 32oz.
 Polish only covers 500 sq. ft., whereas the 24oz.
 Polish only covers 350 sq. ft.

 - Start with a clean floor using Bona PowerPlus Deep Clean and Bona PowerPlus Microfiber Deep Clean Pad to remove residue.